cozy/cozy-stack/docs/auth.md

 -   `notification_platform`, to activate notifications on the associated device, this field specify the platform used to send notifications:
-    -   `"android"`: for Android devices with notifications via Firebase Cloud Messageing
+    -   `"android"`: for Android devices with notifications via Firebase Cloud Messaging
-    -   `"ios"`: for iOS devices with notifications via APNS/2.
+    -   `"ios"`: for iOS devices with notifications via Firebase Cloud Messaging or APNS/2
--   `notification_device_token`, the token used to identify the mobile device for notifications
+-   `notification_device_token`, the token used to identify the mobile device for notifications.

 The server gives to the client the previous fields and these informations: